-Viktor Orbán’s deliberate distortion of the media landscape through the channeling of the public funds to the government-friendly media outlets – as well as the public broadcasting services echoing the government’s propaganda – is analyzed by Gábor Horn – chairman of the Board at Republikon Foundation – who reports on the necessity of media education in the country.
+Viktor Orbán’s deliberate distortion of the media landscape through the channeling of the public funds to the government-friendly media outlets is analyzed by Gábor Horn.
+Chairman of the Board at Republikon Foundation, he reports on the necessity of media education in the country.
 Focus is also given to the importance of young generations’ education.
-The author argues that the public education in Hungary has not incorporated anything essential about the digital world into the curriculum.
-In his opinion, public media can perform a unique educational function and constitute a forum of public debate in a democracy.
-However, Horn is worried about how some attempts of manipulating Internet, IT, and new technologies may affect children.
+The author argues that public education in Hungary has not incorporated anything essential about the digital world into the curriculum.
+Public media can perform a unique educational function and constitute a forum of public debate in a democracy.
+However, Horn is worried about how some attempts of manipulating the Internet, IT, and new technologies may affect children.

-As for Poland, public media are the prey of the ruling right-wing Law and Justice (PiS) party, argues Błażej Lenkowski, President of Fundacja Liberté!, and emphasises how well-functioning public media is important, especially in Poland, where media freedom is shrinking.
-Growing politicians’ cynicism, their lack of scruples, and arbitrary media manipulations are serious threats to democracy and are carried out by the governing party, writes Lenkowski.
-The most recent example is the 2020 presidential election, where a mixture of public media manipulation and propaganda favored PiS and its candidate, President Andrzej Duda, against Warsaw’s mayor Rafał Trzaskowski.
-Lenkowski also reports on how xenophobia, homophobia and Antisemitism has been rehabilitated in Poland as a political tool of the PiS in the public media industry.
+As for Poland, public media are the prey of the ruling right-wing Law and Justice (PiS) party, argues Błażej Lenkowski, President of Fundacja Liberté!.
+He emphasises how well-functioning public media is important, especially in Poland, where media freedom is shrinking.
+Growing politicians’ cynicism and arbitrary media manipulations are serious threats to democracy and are carried out by the governing party.
+The most recent example is the 2020 presidential election when a mixture of public media manipulation and propaganda favored PiS and its candidate, Andrzej Duda against Rafał Trzaskowski.
+Lenkowski also reports on how xenophobia, homophobia, and Antisemitism have been rehabilitated in Poland as a political tool of the PiS in the public media industry.

-Starting from Marshall McLuhan’s famous quote, «The media is the message», Šárka Prát, director of the Institute for Politics and Society in Prague, analyses several media dynamics today: from media polarization to their commercialization, from the problem of the fake news to the damage they create in democracies.
+Starting from Marshall McLuhan’s quote, «The media is the message», Šárka Prát, director of the Institute for Politics and Society in Prague, analyses several media dynamics today.
+From media polarization to their commercialization, from the problem of fake news to the damage they create in democracies.
 Social media play a decisive role in shaping public opinion and the perception of certain events.
-The issue of media funding is another fundamental aspect of how media have an impact on our societies: between public and private, they are increasingly under attack by political actors.
-The existence of polarized media «harms democracy in Visegrád countries due to the increased feeling of separation and demonization between the supporters of major political parties», the author warns.
+The issue of media funding is another fundamental aspect of how media have an impact on our societies.
+Between public and private, they are increasingly under attack by political actors.
+The existence of polarized media «harms democracy in Visegrád countries», the author warns.

-Géza Tokár, a political scientist and doctoral student of ELTE ÁJK, reports on the risks and the state of media in Slovakia, encompassing the 2011-2012 Gorilla Scandal and the murder of journalist Ján Kuciak and his fiancée Martina Kušnírová in 2018.
+Géza Tokár, a political scientist and doctoral student of ELTE ÁJK, reports on the risks and the state of media in Slovakia.
+He encompasses the 2011-2012 Gorilla Scandal and the murder of journalist Ján Kuciak and his fiancée Martina Kušnírová in 2018.
 The author describes Slovakia’s instability after 1989 and the troubled relations between its ruling class and the media.
-Media freedom and journalists are threatened by the intolerance of some parts of the arrogant and sometimes criminal political elite, writes the author.
+Media freedom and journalists are threatened by the intolerance of some parts of the arrogant and sometimes criminal political elite.
 From the governments of Vladimir Mečiar to Mikuláš Dzurinda, Tokár illustrates the ruling class’ attacks on the media and their independence.
 Tensions between government and press continued to rise during Robert Fico’s governments, where accusations against the media and personal attacks on journalists were the norm, thus increasing the public’s polarization.